presto-osu/fse18/README.md

 ### GitHub way

-Due to GitHub's limitation on file sizes, unfortunately all benchmarks have to be downloaded separately.
+Due to GitHub's limitation on file sizes, all benchmarks have to be downloaded separately.

 ```bash
 git clone https://github.com/presto-osu/fse18.git